Search Engine Optimization (SEO) Tips from Digital Marketing in a Week

 - Improve your website’s “load time” by getting good-quality web hosting.

-- Keep your web page file sizes as small as possible to help load quickly.
+- Keep your web page file sizes as small as possible to help them load quickly.

 Website visitors want great content.
 They don’t really care about slick graphics or a “sci-fi” looking interface.
 They want answers to their questions.
 They want information they can use.
 Consider adding a blog to your domain so that your website does not become static.
 The search engines prefer new and timely content.
 Experiment with and expand the variety of your links to other useful sites.
 Don’t just keep going back to YouTube or any other single link source over and over again.

 Make your content high-quality.
-Here are some ideas for content:
+Here are some ideas for content you might consider adding to y0ur site:

-- Informative text content, ideally over 1,000 words long
+- Informative, current narrative content, ideally over 1,000 words long

 - Upscale images